esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_minlp.rst

 relevant information, but that is not always the case.
 Whenever the gradient of your UDP does not contain any information, relaxation techniques are not really an option and some global heuristic approach (e.g. evolutionary) may be the only way to go.

-Pygmo support for MINLP problems is built around the idea of making integer relaxation very easy.
+Pygmo's support for MINLP problems is built around the idea of making integer relaxation very easy.
 So we can call an NLP solver (or any other suitable algorithm) on our MINLP and the relaxed version of the problem will be solved returning a population with decision vectors that violate the integer constraints.